This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Without early intervention and treatment, a child with ataxic cerebral palsy runs the risk of falling behind in both physical and emotional growth.[7]
 Get regular medical checkups for your baby, especially from birth until three years of age.

 If you suspect that a doctor’s mistakes caused your child’s ataxic cerebral palsy diagnosis, contact a birth injury law firm.
-They can review your case and help you seek justice and recover damages for medical malpractice.
+They can review your case, help you seek justice, and recover damages for medical malpractice.

 Lifelong Financial Assistance for Your Child's Birth Injury